Dan-wanna-M/blog/_posts/2024-05-05-Designing-a-Constrained-Decoding-Engine-for-Structured-Text-Generation-in-Large-Language-Models.md

 # some logic
 ```

-We can see even handcoding a simple format leads to many nuances.
+Even handcoding a simple format requires handling many nuances.
 Now, imagine handcoding constrained decoding for full JSON.
 This example should demonstrate why handcoding constrained decoding in general is *not* a good idea.

 ### Why Not Just Use Out-of-the-Box Solutions Like Guidance, Outline, Jsonformer, etc.?

-Out-of-the-box solutions such as Guidance, Outline, Jsonformer, and others, can be incredibly useful and might perfectly meet your needs.
+Out-of-the-box solutions such as Guidance, Outline, Jsonformer, and others, can be very useful and might perfectly meet your needs.
 However, they might not be the best fit if you:

 - Prefer not to incorporate a Python runtime into your application.
 - Need a faster engine.